goromlagche/goromlagche.github.io/_posts/2022-01-26-cursor-based-pagination-with-uuids.md

 ## The Solution

 It turns out solving this problem is not that difficult.
-It can be done in less than 100 lines of ruby.
+It can be done in less than 100 lines of ruby [gist](https://gist.github.com/goromlagche/d2075bc8ad8fedd3a9930cd9f3c38ae4).

-Enough talk show me the code   :point_right:   [gist](https://gist.github.com/goromlagche/d2075bc8ad8fedd3a9930cd9f3c38ae4).

 ### Ordering